psalvador8/beachbay-contact/README.md

 # 🏨 Serverless AI Contact Form for Hospitality (AWS + Terraform)

-This project implements a **serverless AI-powered contact form system** designed for hospitality businesses such as hotels and resorts.
+Serverless, AI-powered contact form system designed to automate and enhance guest communication for hospitality applications.

-The system automatically processes guest inquiries using **AWS serverless services and AI capabilities** to detect language, translate messages, analyze sentiment, store inquiries, and notify staff.
+This project processes and enriches incoming messages using AWS serverless services and AI capabilities, enabling multilingual support, sentiment analysis, and automated notifications.

+Designed to simulate how modern hospitality platforms can handle high volumes of guest inquiries in a scalable and automated way.

 Infrastructure is deployed using **Terraform**, enabling reproducible cloud environments and automated infrastructure provisioning.

+Designed and implemented as a serverless, event-driven system to model real-world cloud-native application architectures.

 📖 **Architecture Deep Dive (Medium Article):**
 [Building a Serverless AI Contact Form with AWS and Terraform](https://medium.com/@psalvador8/building-a-serverless-ai-contact-form-with-aws-and-terraform-enhancing-guest-communication-at-aeae50b4d354)